 Most Recent Anime Movies Nominated for Oscars (2020–2025)

-Recent Oscar nominations show a growing presence of Japanese animation in major award circuits.
+Recent anime movies with Oscar show a growing presence of Japanese animation in major award circuits.

 - Mirai (2019) received a nomination in 2020, directed by Mamoru Hosoda under Studio Chizu.
 The film’s family-centered story and digital-2D hybrid animation earned international praise.